nikitavoloboev/data/focusing/processes.md

 # Processes
-Some simple processes I should follow when doing things.
+Some simple processes to follow when doing things.

 ## Understand
 1. Think it through.